frakingFrank/MOStodon_Gui/README.md

 A german GUI to use Mastodon with C64 Ultimate.
+The GUI runs on Linux and helps to connect to the C64 Ultimate.
-It tooks the code https://github.com/Havoc6502/MOStodon
+But the most work to use Mastodon is from https://github.com/Havoc6502/MOStodon

 The zip-File contains all you need.